 What does the election of Johnson mean for Brexit and a polarized British public?
 What is the future of the British economy?
 What will the UK look like in 2024?

 Sam Smith explores how the growth in music streaming has impacted the music industry.

-In 2018, the United States and China have been embroiled in a trade war with each country continuing to raise tariffs placed on goods traded between the two nations.
-But what exactly are Donald Trump’s tariff policies and what will be their effects?
+The United States and China have been embroiled in a trade war, with each country continuing to raise tariffs placed on goods traded between the two nations.

 Seven academics discuss Brexit.
 What is in the deal?
 And what does it mean?